Emergency services are designed to assist victims of domestic violence and sexual assault immediately following the initial crisis.

 - If you have to communicate with your partner, determine the safest way to do so.

-- Have positive thoughts about yourself and be assertive about your needs.
+- Think positive thoughts about yourself and be assertive about your needs.

 - Read books, articles and poems to help you feel stronger.

-- Decide who you can call to talk freely and openly to give you the support you need and deserve.
+- Talk freely and openly with someone you trust and who can give you the support you need and deserve.

-- Plan to attend a women’s or victims’ support group for at least two weeks to gain support from others and learn more about yourself and the relationship.
+- Attend a support group for women or victims for at least two weeks.
+This allows you to gain support from others and learn more about yourself and your relationship with your abuser.